top of page

 • Price is typically based on hanging weight (the weight of the carcass before cutting and trimming).

-• The final take-home weight is less after bones and fat are removed.
+• The final take-home weight is less after the bones and fat are removed.

 4. Pickup & Freezer Space:

-• Once processed, your meat will be vacuum-sealed and frozen, ready for pickup.
+• Once processed, your meat will be vacuum-sealed and frozen.
+We will call letting you know it's ready for pickup.

 • A quarter beef typically needs about 4-5 cubic feet of freezer space, while a whole pig takes about 5-6 cubic feet.

 But, the loss doesn't stop there.
 Once the carcass is on the rail it begins to leach moisture (shrink) which accounts for additional weight loss.
-This along with the fat and bone removed during the cutting process account for an
+This, along with the fat and bone being removed during the cutting process account for an

 (These statistics were provided by Penn State Department of Dairy and Animal Science 1999 and University of Arkansas Division of Agriculture.)

 Buying meat in bulk is a cost-effective and convenient way to stock up on high quality protein while often saving money compared to purchasing smaller portions.
-Is' a popular choice for families, meal preppers, and those who value sustainability and supporting local farmers.
+This is a popular choice for families, meal preppers, and those who value sustainability and supporting local farmers.

-Bulk meat (especially ours) is fresher and higher quality than anything you will find at a chain grocery store.
+Bulk meat that is purchased here is fresher and of higher quality than anything you will find at a chain grocery store.
 All of our beef is vaccine, antibiotic, and hormone free.

-Stocking your freezer with large amounts of meat reduce the need for frequent trips to the grocery store.
-Perfect for meal planning, with a variety of cuts always on hand.
+Stocking your freezer with large amounts of meat reduces the need for frequent trips to the grocery store.
+Perfect for meal planning to have a variety of cuts always on hand.

 Buying in bulk from local farmers/ranchers reduces packaging waste and transportation emissions.
 It also supports local agriculture and sustainable farming/ranching practices.